awsdocs/amazon-athena-user-guide/doc_source/access-federation-saml.md

  Before you begin, complete the following prerequisites:
 + Inside your organization, install and configure the ADFS 3\.0 as your IdP\.
 + Install and configure the latest available versions of JDBC or ODBC drivers on clients that are used to access Athena\.
 The driver must include support for federated access compatible with SAML 2\.0\.
-For information, see [Using Athena with the JDBC driver](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md)\.
+For information, see [Connecting to Amazon Athena with JDBC](connect-with-jdbc.md) and [Connecting to Amazon Athena with ODBC](connect-with-odbc.md)\.

 ## Architecture diagram<a name="access-federation-diagram"></a>